3.1 Rules vs. Learning

 In this exercise, we are going to use the popular MNIST data set of handwritten digits to work out the problems when we try to define rules for a seemingly simple task: recognize and classify handwritten digits.

 Search online for version of the MNIST data set in CSV format.
-If you can't find one, you can refer to .
+If you can't find one, you can refer to this link.
 Download the data set, extract the file, and open it in a text editor.

 What does an image look like to a computer?